stefangabos/Zebra_Datepicker/README.md

 - the current view (`days`, `months`, `years` or `time`)
 - an array containing the <em>active</em> elements (not disabled) from the view, as jQuery elements, allowing for easy customization and interaction with particular cells in the date picker's view

-The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.
+The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.<br>
+To get the plugin's properties do `properties = this.data('Zebra_DatePicker')`.

 For simplifying searching for particular dates, each element gets a `date` data attribute whose format depends on the value of the `view` argument as follows: